segmentio/segment-docs/src/privacy/faq.md

 title: Privacy Frequently Asked Questions
 ---

-## Privacy Portal Questions
+## Privacy Portal questions

-### Why aren't fields from my Cloud Object Sources (such as Salesforce and Zendesk) showing up in the Privacy Portal Inbox and Inventory?
+### Why aren't fields from my Cloud Object Sources (like Salesforce and Zendesk) showing up in the Privacy Portal Inbox and Inventory?

-We do not currently support Cloud Object Sources in the Privacy Portal, but it's on our roadmap.
-Stay tuned for new features in the future.
+Segment doesn't support Cloud Object Sources in the Privacy Portal.

 ### Why is Segment suggesting my fields should be classified as Yellow or Red?